 Those studying to gain a Finance qualification must also develop specific skills that are desired in professionals working in the maths and financial sectors.
 Realistically, mathematics should be a strength of yours, to a standard where you are comfortable with working sums out, analysing data and coming to strategic outcomes.
 These skills are then able to be translated into your career in finance, enabling you to work with confidence to find the best outcome financially possible for your client or company.
 Attention to detail and good organisational skills are also key, as at times in your future career you may be dealing with large sums of money for substantial clientele.
 It is also important to remember that having friendly and positive communication skills can help you to stand out from the crowd, making you particularly appealing to people who are perhaps struggling financially and are looking for support.

 Mayfair Consultants offer at-home, one-on-one, finance tuition to clients of all ages and abilities.
 Our finance tutors are fully-qualified, with many holding postgraduate degrees, PhDs and/or having a research background in finance, remaining up-to-date with the latest finance courses.
-Our tutors work across London with students preparing for GCSEs, AS-levels, A-levels and IB, as well as undergraduates and postgraduates preparing for university exams in related fields.
+Our tutors work across London with students preparing for finance undergraduate and postgraduate courses preparing for university exams in related fields.
 Mayfair Consultants finance tutors employ a range of fast-paced, interactive approaches to build confidence and encourage students to become specialists in finance.